 The different contribution of CHG ancestry from the Northern Caucasus, potentially from absorption of steppe peoples (apart from other potential admixture events) defines the formation of different Neolithic cultures, together with the appearance of evident Y-chromosome bottlenecks caused by expanding patrilineal clans and social interaction.
 The transition to nomadic pastoralism must have strengthened this social hierarchical trend that began ca. 5200-5000 BC in the steppe (Anthony 2007).

-Khvalynsk and Repin cultural materials develop side by side in the Volga-Ural region representing the development of an early Late PIE community (Common Indo-European stage of Late PIE), while cultures to the west of the Don such as late Sredni Stog or Kvitjana continue the early Sredni Stog traditions, thus probably connected with Proto-Uralic.
+Late Khvalynsk and early Repin cultural materials develop side by side in the Volga-Ural region representing the development of an early Late PIE community (Common Indo-European stage of Late PIE), while cultures to the west of the Don such as Dereivka or Kvitjana continue the early Sredni Stog traditions, thus probably connected with Proto-Uralic on the forest-steppe region.
 The Caucasus Mountains remains an ethnolinguistic frontier between the steppe and North Iran, although some influence is seen from the steppe into Maykop, from known economic contacts.

-Migration waves from Khvalysnk/Repin ca. 3300 BC are seen in different samples to the east in Central Asia, and to the south in Iran.
+Migration waves from late Repin / Early Yamna from ca. 3500/3400 BC are seen initially on the Northern Caucasus and the Lower Volga – Ural regions, and eventually in different samples to the east in Central Asia, and to the south in Iran.
 Almost all of them share R1b-L23 lineages.
-Pre-Tocharian (of a more archaic Late PIE nature) is probably to be identified with the Afanasevo culture (predominantly of R1b-L23 lineages).
+Pre-Tocharian (of a more archaic Late PIE nature) is probably to be identified with these migration waves into the Altai region, developing the Afanasevo culture (predominantly of R1b-L23 lineages).

-At the same time, Khvalysnk/Repin migrants settle to the west of the Don River (in the territory of the previous late Sredni Stog culture), to form the western South-Bug / Lower Don groups, which – together with the Volga-Ural / North Caucasian groups – are part the early Yamna culture, which dominates from ca. 3300 BC over the Pontic-Caspian steppe.
-To the north of the North Pontic steppe-forest or forest zone, a Uralic-speaking Proto-Corded Ware culture develops (probably related to North Pontic steppe-forest peoples) somewhere in or around the Dnieper-Dniester area.
+At the same time, late Repin migrants settle as clear “colonizers” to the west of the Don River (displacing cultures from the North Pontic region), to form the western South-Bug / Lower Don groups, which – together with the Volga-Ural / North Caucasian groups – become part the early Yamna culture, which dominates from ca. 3300 BC over the Pontic-Caspian steppe.
+To the north of the North Pontic steppe-forest or forest zone, a Uralic-speaking Proto-Corded Ware culture develops (probably related to displaced North Pontic forest-steppe pastoralists) somewhere in or around the Dnieper-Dniester-Bug-Vistula area of interaction with late Trypillia, TRB, and GAC cultures.

 Chalcolithic – Early Bronze Age

-The period of an early Yamna culture constrained to the Pontic-Caspian steppe (ca. 3300-3000 BC) is followed by renewed waves of Late Proto-Indo-European migrations, during which areal contacts and innovations (even between Northern and Southern branches) can still be reconstructed, in a Disintegrating Proto-Indo-European community.
+The period of an early Yamna culture spreading in the Pontic-Caspian steppe (ca. 3350/3300-3100/2950 BC) is followed by renewed waves of Late Proto-Indo-European migrations to the west, along the Danube and into the Balkans and east-central steppes up to the Great Hungarian Plains, during which areal contacts and innovations (especially between North-West Indo-European and Palaeo-Balkan languages) can still be reconstructed, in a Disintegrating Proto-Indo-European community.

 Yamna migrants, of mixed R1b-L51 and R1b-Z2103 lineages, settle ca. 3000-2600 BC along the lower Danube, in the Balkans and the Carpathian basin, showing still a homogeneous genetic cluster with other Yamna groups, giving rise later to groups of: